 Holidays, tourist season.
 The busiest time of year is around Presidents Day, the third Monday in February, when many families visit during school holidays (Spring Break) and for spring warmth.
 Winter is typically when northern visitors reside but have a small effect on visible numbers.
 Early and late summer brings out the beach-goers and vacationers.
 Mid-summer is often too hot for most tourists, except weekend residents who are pursuing water sports and fishing.
 Major holidays are Thanksgiving November 25th; Christmas December 25; Presidents Day, the third Monday of February; Memorial Day, the last Monday of May; and Labor Day, the first Monday in September.
 “High season rate” is approximately November 25 to April 30.

-Hurricanes: In the North Atlantic, hurricanes or tropical cyclones form during the hot summer months, officially June through November but most commonly in August and September.
+Hurricanes: In the North Atlantic, hurricanes form during the hot summer months, officially June through November but most commonly in August and September.
 Sometimes earlier and later storms can be a threat.
 Accurate forecasting and monitoring allows early warning of any possible danger.
 At least 3 – 7 days notice is likely and if necessary, preparation or evacuation of the island shores to inland safety is easily planned long before there is any risk of danger to life and property.
 Consider travel cancellation insurance to reduce financial loss of prepaid deposits.

 Cultural: Americans can appear brash and unsophisticated to many foreign visitors.
 Be prepared for extroverted behavior and casual, friendly encounters!
 However, they are also very conservative in many areas of dress and attitudes.
 Public beaches do not permit semi-naked sunbathing or wearing thong-style swim suits.
 Consumption of alcohol is prohibited on the beach, and local code regulations are enforced.
 Generally the lifestyle is informal and politely helpful.
 On busy weekends and holidays the worst behavior of more than usual numbers of visitors stands out but is abnormal and infrequent.